A “whistleblower” is a person who exposes illegal or unethical conduct. The illegal or unethical conduct can occur in many ways, including:

 - Transfers or reassigns the whistleblower to a less favorable job assignment.

 False Claims Act cases are lawsuits filed by whistleblowers to stop fraud against the government.
+These claims are also referred to using the Latin phrase, qui tam action.
 An employee who has knowledge or information that her employer is defrauding or stealing money from the government can file a lawsuit against their employer and recover compensation for the fraud on behalf of the government.
 The False Claims Act also protects employees from retaliation; employees cannot be fired for challenging the misconduct.
 Companies who are found guilty of having violated the False Claims Act can be required to pay up to three times what the government lost plus penalties.
 The whistleblower is entitled to a financial reward, a percentage of the recovery, if the lawsuit is successful.

 The following are examples of the industries where the fraud attacked by the False Claims Act occurs:

 - Healthcare and Pharmaceutical Industry Fraud